sriramdasbalaji/VSTS-DevOps-Labs/octopus/readme.md

    <img src="images/Browse.png">

-10. You will see PHP application running
+10. You will see the PHP application up and running

    <img src="images/PHPApp.png">